 Jennie Myhren graduated from NU in 2012 with a journalism and history degree.
 She lives and works in Chicago where she has established a software engineer career at Vizient Inc.

 Antonia McKinney graduated from Northwestern in 2005 with a BS in Chemical Engineering.
 After college she joined General Mills in Reed City, Michigan supporting Yoplait Operations and in 2007 she joined the Dow Chemical Company.

 Thelma Iwuchukwu Godslaw (NU class of 2012) received her master’s degree in Occupational Therapy (2021).
-WEAA celebrates Sarah’s successes.
+WEAA celebrates Thelma’s successes.
 Congratulations!

 In 2019, WEAA Scholar Mattlyn Cordova officially committed to the American Studies PhD program at Harvard.